 Resident students may select from the following Meal Plans: 19-meal plan, 14-meal plan, 10-meal plan or a 175-block plan with either \$250 or \$300 flex.
-Students who need to change meal plans may be submitted by accessing MyHousing through your MyMansfield account or by submitting written requests to Student Living no later than 4:00pm on the Wednesday before the semester begins.
-After these dates, meal plans can only be increased, not decreased.
+Requests for \$300 flex should be sent to housing@mansfield.edu from the student's Mansfield email account.
+Students who need to change meal plans should submit written requests to Housing & Residence Life at housing@mansfield.edu no later than 4:00pm on the Wednesday before the semester begins.
+After that date, meal plans can only be increased, not decreased.